sreekanth100k/talview_yasma/README.md

-**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**
+﻿**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.